fepvenancio/moonnftts/README.md

+This is a demo repositorie, use it at your own risk.

+This is the same contract as moonnft but with a different stack: Typescript, Hardhat, Solidity;

+I'm using tasks to deploy contract and mint NFTs.

+Have fun.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.